The best themed restaurant in every state

 New Hampshire: Holy Grail Food & Spirits, Epping

-Housed in a stunning repurposed church from the late 1800s – complete with pews, stained-glass windows, and wood carvings – Holy Grail serves 'divine food and heavenly spirits.'
-As well as salads, burgers, and sandwiches, the family-run restaurant serves classic Irish comfort food including Guinness beef stew, sausages and colcannon (mashed potatoes with cabbage, scallions, and spices), and corned beef with vegetables and potatoes.
+Housed in a stunning repurposed church from the late 1800s – complete with pews, stained-glass windows, and wood carvings – Holy Grail offers 'divine food and heavenly spirits.'
+As well as salads, burgers, and sandwiches, the family-run restaurant serves classic Irish comfort food including shepherd's pie, sausages and colcannon (mashed potatoes with cabbage, scallions, and spices), and corned beef with vegetables and potatoes.
 Customers also rate the Holy Grail Ale.

 New Jersey: Medieval Times, Lyndhurst